-MG 2062 INTRODUCTION TO ENTREPRENEURSHIP MANAGEMENT - LEVEL 4 same as LM 2063
+MG 2062 INTRODUCTION TO ENTREPRENEURSHIP MANAGEMENT - LEVEL 4

 The significance of entrepreneurship to an economy.
 Theory and practice of entrepreneurship in start-ups and in established organizations.
 Entrepreneurial behaviours and challenges.
+UK CREDITS: 15

 MG 2063 PRINCIPLES OF OPERATIONS MANAGEMENT - LEVEL 4